render-engine/render-engine/docs/docs/cli.md

 | `directory` | `Annotated[str, Option(--directory, -d, help='Directory to serve', show_default=False)]` |Directory to serve.
 If `module_site`is provided, this will be the `output_path`of the site. | `None` |
 | `port` | `Annotated[int, Option(--port, -p, help='Port to serve on', show_default=False)]` |Port to serve on | `8000` |

-> [!NOTE]
->
+> !!!
+Note

-> `--reload` triggers a rebuild after re-importing the site object.
+    `--reload` triggers a rebuild after re-importing the site object.
 Certain changes will not be picked up in the rebuild and reload.